Advancing Embodied Intelligence in Robotic-Assisted Endovascular Procedures: A Systematic Review of AI Solutions: Introduction

-Alongside this evolving landscape, the concept of Embodied Intelligence (EI) has emerged as a pivotal theoretical and technological driver \cite{gupta2021embodied, liu2024evolution}, particularly within the medical domain \cite{xu2024transforming, xu2024enhancing}.
-EI diverges from traditional robotic design philosophies by emphasizing the interplay between a robot's physical embodiment and its intelligent behaviors \cite{deitke2022retrospectives}.
+To advance beyond such teleoperated architectures, the concept of EI has emerged as a pivotal theoretical and technological driver \cite{gupta2021embodied, liu2024evolution}, particularly within the medical domain \cite{xu2024transforming, xu2024enhancing}.
+EI diverges from traditional robotic design philosophies by emphasizing the interplay between a robot's physical embodiment and its intelligent behaviors \cite{deitke2022retrospectives, billard2025roadmap}.
 This is particularly relevant for endovascular robotics, in which systems must navigate complex, deformable vascular networks and be able to adapt, in real-time, to a continuously shifting physiological environment \cite{chu2023advances}.
-By incorporating EI principles, future robotic platforms can transcend pre-defined, scripted responses, and begin moving towards adaptive, contextually aware capabilities that more closely mimic the nuanced skills of experienced cardiologists \cite{zhang2024ai, yip2023artificial}.
-As depicted in Figure \ref{fig:Framework}(c), EI can also serve as a co-pilot, assisting cardiologists by providing real-time decision support and optimizing procedural strategies.
+In the context of endovascular robotics, EI refers to physically instantiated agents that operate within the human vasculature, processing multimodal sensory inputs, interpreting anatomical context, and generating adaptive control outputs in real time, within the perception–decision–control architecture schematized in Fig. \ref{fig:Framework}(c) and the capability decomposition in Fig. \ref{fig:Framework}(d).
+By incorporating EI principles, future robotic platforms can transcend pre-defined, scripted responses, and begin moving towards adaptive, contextually aware capabilities that more closely mimic the nuanced skills of experienced physicians \cite{yip2023artificial,zhang2024ai}.
+As depicted in Fig. \ref{fig:Framework}(c), EI can also serve as a co-pilot, assisting physicians by providing real-time decision support and optimizing procedural strategies, closing the loop between perception and action via the arrowed information and control flows, with expert-in-the-loop oversight highlighted in Fig. \ref{fig:Framework}(c,d).

-The integration of data-driven techniques provides the computational foundation for realizing Embodied Intelligence (EI) in robotic-assisted endovascular procedures.
-Advanced computational methodologies, from computer vision and machine learning-enhanced medical image analysis to reinforcement and imitation learning, hold the potential to distill, harness and replicate the expertise of experienced clinicians.
+The integration of data-driven techniques provides the computational foundation for realizing EI in robotic-assisted endovascular procedures.
+Advanced computational methodologies, from computer vision and learning-enhanced medical image analysis to reinforcement and imitation learning, hold the potential to distill, harness and replicate the expertise of experienced clinicians.
 These methodologies facilitate precise anatomical interpretation, improved device tracking, and adaptive procedural planning, effectively merging the cognitive and motor elements of interventional practice into a unified, intelligent robotic architecture.

 Over time, endovascular robotics has evolved from rudimentary platforms offering remote manipulation and limited motion control to sophisticated systems equipped with multi-modal sensing and intelligent decision support.
 With the advent of Artificial Intelligence (AI) and Machine Learning (ML), next-generation systems now strive for greater autonomy, incorporating automated path planning and real-time obstacle avoidance into their repertoires.
 Empirical evidence from preclinical studies underscores the promise of these developments, heralding a future in which endovascular procedures are safer, more efficient, and decreasingly operator-dependent \cite{su2022state}.